 - CM manufacturer organizationName;

-- REQ30766.2 codeAccessStart initialization value;
+- codeAccessStart initialization value;

 - cvcAccessStart initialization value.

-The CM MUST initialize the values of codeAccessStart and cvcAccessStart to an UTCTime equal to the validity start time of the manufacturer's latest CVC.
+The CM MUST initialize the values of codeAccessStart and cvcAccessStart for the legacy PKI and the new PKI to a UTCTime equal to the validity start time of the manufacturer's latest CVC.
+If the manufacturer has only one CVC (issued from the legacy PKI or new PKI), the CM MUST use the validity start time of this CVC to initialize both pairs of codeAccessStart and cvcAccessStart values.
 These values will be updated periodically under normal operation via manufacturer CVCs that are received and verified by the cable modem.